-The Pre-AP program uses a targeted, effective approach that focuses on the concepts and skills that matter most and provides regular, actionable feedback.
-We believe that students and teachers have the right to know how they're progressing—in real time.
+The Pre-AP Program uses a targeted, effective approach that focuses on the concepts and skills that matter most for college readiness and provides regular, actionable feedback.
+We believe that students and teachers both benefit when there is regular visibility into how students are progressing—in real time.

 What We Provide